Harald-U/iot-nodejs/documents/IOTP.md

         * Device ID
         * Authentication Token (= Password)

+You can find the Organization ID in the upper right corner of the IoTP Dashboard, under your User ID, it is the six characters after ID.
+They are also the first characters of the IoTP Dashboard URL (e.g. "https://abcdef.internetofthings.ibmcloud.com/dashboard/...").

 Keep this page open in your browser, but go to Recent Events or State.
 They will be empty for now.

 __Continue with [IoT Simulator ](APP.md)__